Code-Institute-Submissions/fpatrick-p3_MayResub/README.md

     </br></br>
     ![Screenshot 2022-04-15 at 21 21 41](https://user-images.githubusercontent.com/39106404/163628570-240c84a1-3c11-4940-8fe3-2eb70445842f.png)
     </br></br>
-  - Leave the script open (or use CaS, scroll down to know more).
+  - Leave the script open (or use CaS, see Instructions section).
 Every 15 minutes Wescraper will look again the website, to check if someone posted a apple watch deal
+    </br></br>
     ![Screenshot 2022-04-15 at 21 23 46](https://user-images.githubusercontent.com/39106404/163628660-22781f63-ebb7-48d3-8b55-0b980d2b1624.png)
    </br></br>
-  - Someone posted the deal you were waiting for
+  - Someone posted the deal I were waiting for
    </br></br>
     ![Screenshot 2022-04-15 at 20 49 29](https://user-images.githubusercontent.com/39106404/163628996-5dcb61ae-da33-4577-a48f-22ff2be2ce6e.png)
   </br></br>